vinfreecs/genga/docs/Run.rst

 When :math:`N` is large, then this operation is the dominant part of the entire run time.

 When small particles are used in a simulation, then it can be useful to reduce the amount of mutual force calculations between small particles.
-This can be done with the test particle mode option :literal:`Use Test Particles` in the :literal:`param.dat` file, or by using the console argument :literal:`-TP 1` or :literal:`-TP 2`.
+This can be done with the test particle mode option :literal:`Use Test Particles` in the :ref:`param.dat<ParamFile>` file, or by using the console argument :literal:`-TP 1` or :literal:`-TP 2`.

 Test particles are bodies which have a smaller or equal mass than the value specified in the :literal:`Particle Minimum Mass` parameter.